pauldambra/blog_source/_posts/2022-08-25-solar-panels.md

 tags: ["solar", "energy"]
 ---

-We've had photovoltaic solar panels generating electricity on our roof for exactly 5 years.
-I've explained the impact a few times prviately or on the tooter website.
-I'm writing it down here since electricity prices are in the news at the moment and it might be useful to some folks.
+We've had photovoltaic (PV) solar panels generating electricity on our roof for exactly 5 years.
+I've explained the impact a few times prviately or [on the tooter website](https://twitter.com/search?q=from%3Apauldambra%20AND%20solar&src=typed_query).
+I'm writing it down here so that I don't have to re-remember all the details each time.
+And since electricity prices are in the news at the moment and it might be useful to some folks.

 We had 14 panels installed on 25th August 2017.
 It cost £4,793.25 which included 5% VAT.
 Our house is south facing at the rear.
 They've generated 17.06MWh of electricity in the last five years.

 That's 17,060Kwh or a little over 17,000 "units".

 And that represents around 4 tonnes of CO<sub>2</sub> "saved".